brainsik/json-store/README.md

 # JSON Store

 JSON store is a simple replacement for shelve.
-It writes JSON serialized files and can accept unicode keys.
+It writes JSON serialized files, accepts unicode keys, and tracks whether the store has been changed since last sync.

-It is intended for small stores.
-Everything is in memory and sync() always writes everything to disk.
+Note, JSON store is intended for small stores.
+Everything is in memory and sync() writes the whole store to disk.

 For issues and development, see it's github page: